mirojones/copy-year/README.md

 ### Use
 #### `set`
-Sets the `textContent` of an element with specified `id` to the copyright year.
+Sets the `textContent` of an element to the copyright year.

 ```javascript
 copyrightYear.set(startYear, element);